-grounds.
-112 Even after Congress passed the Dodd-Frank Act-which sought to eliminate the SEC's historical exemption of the credit rating agencies from liability under the securities law-the Second Circuit aggressively maintained this approach in dismissing a claim filed against the credit rating agencies under the Securities Act of 1933.
-113
+aggressively maintained this approach in dismissing a claim filed against the credit rating agencies under the Securities Act of 1933.

-If courts upheld that non-interventionist approach without qualification, then the identified deficiencies in the standard form of the intermediary thesis would remain a matter of pure academic interest.
-Even taking those deficiencies into account, this positive argument would simply supply a different ground-the risk of regulatory error for the standard normative position that recommended minimal state intervention to improve performance in gatekeeping markets.
-In this Part, I show that even if courts adopted this minimalist position against most forms of state intervention, the identified deficiencies in the intermediary thesis still matter in two important respects.
-First, as a positive matter, these deficiencies anticipate that certifiers will take steps to commit tousers against acting opportunistically and thereby limit the discount users demand ex ante to protect against that risk.
-This theoretical expectation is soundly confirmed by historical and contemporary experience.
-As discussed below, across a variety of markets and periods, certifiers exhibit a consistent preference for organizational forms that limit managers' ability to act opportunistically toward locked-in users.
-This anomalous organizational pattern provides perhaps the strongest support for the inherent fallibility of certification intermediaries-otherwise, certifiers would possess little incentive to adopt organizational forms that constrain their ability to extract profits by which to attract investors and award compensation by which to attract the most talented personnel.
-Second, as a normative matter, these organizational choices imply a role for nuanced state intervention in order to improve certifier performance through the provision-nonmandatory, encouraged, or mandatory, depending on a variety of factors-of organizational forms at a limited to even zero risk of regulatory error.
-Preliminary evidence based on organizational strategies in the financial certification and "ethical" certification markets illustrates these arguments.
+If that non-interventionist approach were upheld without qualification, then the identified deficiencies in the standard form of the intermediary thesis would be a matter of pure academic interest.
+Even taking those deficiencies into account, this positive argument would simply supply a different ground-the risk of regulatory error-for the standard normative position that has recommended minimal state intervention to improve performance in gatekeeping markets.
+In this Part, I show that, even if this minimalist position against most forms of state intervention were adopted, the identified deficiencies in the intermediary thesis still matter in two important respects.
+First, as a positive matter, these deficiencies anticipate that certifiers will take steps in order to commit to users against acting opportunistically and thereby limit the discount demanded by users ex ante to protect against that risk.
+This theoretical expectation is soundly confirmed: across a variety of markets and periods, certifiers exhibit a consistent preference for organizational forms that limit managers' ability to act opportunistically toward locked-in users.
+This anomalous organizational pattern provides perhaps the strongest support for the inherent fallibility of certification intermediaries-for otherwise, there would be little reason for certifiers to adopt organizational forms that constrain their ability to extract profits by which to attract investors and award compensation by which to attract the most talented personnel.
+Second, as a normative matter, these organizational choices imply a role for nuanced state intervention in order to improve certifier performance through the provision-non-mandatory, encouraged or mandatory depending on a variety of factors-of organizational forms at a limited to even zero risk of regulatory error.
+Preliminary evidence based on organizational strategies in the financial certification and "ethical" certification markets illustrate these arguments.